1970 Otterbein College (29) vs Denison University (42) Football Film, Parents Day, 2 of 2

 Denison University is a private liberal arts college in Granville, Ohio.
 One of the earliest colleges established in the former Northwest Territory, Denison University was founded in 1831.
-The college was first called the Granville Literary and Theological Institution, later took the name Granville College, and, in the mid-1850s, was renamed Denison University, in honor of a key benefactor, William S. Denison, a Muskingum County farmer, who pledged $10,000 toward the college's endowment.
-John Pratt, the college's first president and a graduate of Brown University, inaugurated classes at the Granville Literary and Theological Institution.
+The college was called Denison University, in honor of a key benefactor, William S. Denison, a Muskingum County farmer, who pledged $10,000 toward the college's endowment.
 It was the second Baptist college west of the Allegheny mountains after Georgetown College, which was founded in 1829.
 Colors: Red and White.
 Mascot: Big Red.
 (One of the few colleges that have a mascot based on their colors.
 In the 1920s the Denison basketball team was large for the time and wore all red uniforms, prompting a Columbus, Ohio, sportswriter to coin the nickname “The Big Red.”
 During the 1970s the school temporarily used a native American as a mascot but that quickly disappeared and the school reverted to the use of the school color.)

 Denison – Keith W. Piper (October 10, 1921, Niles, Ohio – December 9, 1997, Cruise ship, off coast of Florida, BA – Baldwin-Wallace College ’48, MA – Western Reserve University) Piper was the head football coach at Denison University from 1954 to 1992.
 He compiled a career record of 201–141–18.
 He gained national fame for perpetuating the single-wing football formation decades after it had been discarded by other programs.
 Piper played football at Niles McKinley High School where he was the starting center in 1938 and 1939.
 Niles McKinley's rival was Massillon Washington High School where coach Paul Brown ran a single-wing offense.
 The precision of Brown's single-wing left an imprint on him.
 Piper began his coaching career as an assistant football coach at Baldwin-Wallace from 1948 to 1950.
 In 1951, he became an assistant coach at Denison University in Granville, Ohio, becoming Denison's head coach in 1954 until his retirement after the 1992 season.
 Piper instituted the single-wing at Denison in 1962.
 He was a student of football history who traced the formation's roots to Glenn Scobey Warner and Amos Alonzo Stagg and worked for years on a book on the history of the formation.
 In Piper's single-wing, the tailback was the most common recipient of the snap from center, and the quarterback was principally a blocker.
 Piper stopped using the single-wing in 1966, but brought it back after Denison finished 0–8–1 in 1977.
 He believed that by being different, he would have a better chance against opponents with superior talent.
 With the single-wing offense back in use, Denison went 7–2 in 1979 and won consecutive North Coast Athletic Conference championships in 1985 and 1986.
 The success of the single-wing formation attracted reporters from around the country to the Denison campus, including Sports Illustrated which ran a feature story on Piper in 1982.
 In 39 years as Denison's head coach, Piper had seven one-loss seasons (1957, 1962, 1963, 1966, 1972, 1985 and 1986), compiled a record of 201–141–18, with his teams outscoring opponents 7,404–5,804.
 Piper won his 200th game on October 10, 1992—his 71st birthday, one of only 18 coaches to win 200 games as a head football coach at one college.
 He retired at the end of the 1992 season.